yubrajbhoi/termux-python/Doc/library/ctypes.rst

 .. function:: WINFUNCTYPE(restype, *argtypes, use_errno=False, use_last_error=False)

-   Windows only: The returned function prototype creates functions that use the ``stdcall`` calling convention.
+   The returned function prototype creates functions that use the ``stdcall`` calling convention.
 The function will release the GIL during the call.  *use_errno* and *use_last_error* have the same meaning as above.

+   .. availability:: Windows

 .. function:: PYFUNCTYPE(restype, *argtypes)